leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 - There's something really powerful about exploring the meaning of meaning
   - Thinking about the objects around us, the meaning they might hold for others that is lost on us
     - e.g. a brick on a street might have significance for someone, but we'll walk past it without knowing.
-  - Situations like this happen all the time
+    - Situations like this happen all the time and we're unaware
+  -

 **Footnotes**